akmalfaditya/Bootcamp/Practice/Collections/Array Class/README.md

-# Array Class in C# 🎯
+# Array Class in C#

-## 🎓 Learning Objectives
+## Learning Objectives
-By working through this project, you'll master the powerful **Array class** in C# and understand why arrays remain fundamental to programming despite the availability of modern collections.
+By working through this project, you'll learn the powerful **Array class** in C# and understand why arrays remain fundamental to programming despite the availability of modern collections.
 You'll learn memory-efficient data handling, performance optimization, and when to choose arrays over other collection types.

-## 🔍 What You'll Learn
+## What You'll Learn

 ### Core Array Concepts
 - **Reference Type Behavior**: Understanding how arrays are reference types even when containing value types